aws/aws-advanced-go-wrapper/docs/GettingStarted.md

 ## Using the AWS Advanced Go Wrapper

-For more detailed information about how to use and configure the AWS Advanced NodeJS Wrapper, please visit [this page](./user-guide/UsingTheGoWrapper.md).
+For more detailed information about how to use and configure the AWS Advanced Go Wrapper, please visit [this page](./user-guide/UsingTheGoWrapper.md).